microsoft/java-on-aca-with-ai/quarkus-micronaut/01-build-a-simple-java-application/README.md

     -DjavaVersion="17"
 ```

-The project includes `quarkus-rest` extension, use Java 17, uses `com.example` as group ID and `quarkus-simple-application` as artifact ID.
+The project includes `quarkus-rest` extension, uses Java 17, uses `com.example` as group ID and `quarkus-simple-application` as artifact ID.

 ### The Greeting REST resource